smudge/decks/railsconf-2022/slides.md

 ![performance page (no graphs)](/images/performance/page-empty-graphs.png)

 <!--
-...this page, which is supposed to graph he performance history of an account.
+...this page, which is supposed to graph the performance history of an account.

 And he said, hold on, I can't show this to clients.
 -->